janssen70/hybrid_ai/README.md

 steps to fast forward:

  - Some distributions come without pip.
 It needs to be installed using the package manager.
+On Ubuntu:
    ```
    sudo apt install python3-pip
    ```
- - You get an error message that the install may break system packages.
+ - You may get an error message that the install may break system packages.
 This can be workarounded as follows, but carefully note first you _must_ run this _without_ sudo in front so that the modules will be installed locally in your user account.
 Thus, no system packages will be broken.
 If you